Parejo scores against former club, Villarreal beats Valencia

 It was the second straight loss for Valencia, which got on the board with a shot from outside the area by Gonzalo Guedes in the 37th.

-Kubo, who is on loan from Real Madrid, was sent off in stoppage time after being shown a second yellow card following a sliding tackle.
+Kubo, who is on loan from Real Madrid and entered the match in the second half, was sent off in stoppage time after being shown a second yellow card following a sliding tackle.

 OTHER RESULTS